ALOK-SINGH-CHAUHAN/skillbridgeconnect/replit.md

-# SkillBridge Connect
+# ShaktiPath - Empowering Lives Through Education

 ## Overview

-SkillBridge Connect is a web-based platform designed to connect individuals seeking guidance with those who can provide mentorship and knowledge sharing.
-The project aims to bridge the gap between curiosity and expertise, creating a community where learning and teaching intersect.
-Currently implemented as a frontend-focused landing page with modern web technologies, the platform is positioned for future expansion into a full-featured mentorship and skill-sharing application.
+ShaktiPath is a web-based educational platform designed to empower disabled individuals through quality education.
+The project is a static website that showcases specialized courses and provides a user-friendly interface for students to explore educational opportunities.
+The platform emphasizes accessibility and inclusivity, featuring smooth navigation, contact forms, and ticket support systems to ensure all users can effectively engage with the services.

 ## User Preferences